Crissunn/Crissassun/README.md

 ## :wave: Nice to see you.

 <p class="text-justify">
-I'm Cristian Gómez, and I am a passionate Site Reliability Engineer (SRE) who is enthusiastic about technology and creating projects.
-Currently, I reside in Mexico and enjoy the beauty of the forest and the cool days.
+My name is Cristian Gómez, and I am a passionate Site Reliability Engineer (SRE) with a strong enthusiasm for technology and project creation.
+I currently reside in Mexico, where I take pleasure in the stunning forests and refreshing days.

 </p>